huntse/uncarved/content/articles/put_call_parity.md

 +++

-[Put][5] call parity is an important relationship in options pricing.
+[Put call parity][5] is an important relationship in options pricing.
 Let's test our prices to see if they obey this relationship.

 To do so I add a simple helper function to payoff.ml to get the npv of